moishinetzer/PBandJ/README.md

 Once the GitHub Action has been triggered, it will create a PR that will publish your library to npm.
 Once the PR has been merged, your library will be published to npm!

 > Note: Sometimes the GitHub Action can fail, this can be due to a number of reasons most likely it is to do with the name of your package.
-If this happens, change the name of your package in `package.json`, and try again from step 3.
+If this happens, change the name of your package in `package.json`, and either rerun the action or try again from step 4.

 ## 📦 Bundling